 When you are grieving the loss of a loved one, the responsibility of planning their funeral can be overwhelming.
-We at Batemans Bay, Moruya and Narooma Funerals are here to help you, every step of the way.
+We at Batemans Bay & Moruya Funerals are here to help you, every step of the way.
 Together, we can create a beautiful and lasting tribute to your loved one.

 We encourage you to involve your family so that each of you may share your thoughts and ideas for the funeral.
 Inviting everyone, including children, to help plan or take part in the service, shows them that their feelings matter too.